 Choose the installation location carefully.
 Avoid placing it in direct sunlight or close to a source of heat.
+No naked flame sources, such as lighted candles, should be placed on the unit.
 Also avoid locations subject to vibration and excessive dust, cold or moisture.
-Do not place the unit on an unstable surface or shelf.
-The unit may fall, causing serious injury to a child or adult as well as serious damage to the product.
-Do not place a CD player or other equipment on top of the unit.
+The unit can be used in a moderate climate.

 This unit must be installed on a sturdy, level surface.
 Do not place in a sealed area such as a bookcase or in a cabinet.
-Any space open at the back (such as a dedicated equipment rack) is fine however.
-When a cart is used, use caution when moving the cart to avoid injury from tip-over.
+Any space open at the back (such as a dedicated equipment rack) is fine, however.
+Do not place the unit on an unstable surface or shelf.
+The unit may fall, causing serious injury to a child or adult as well as serious damage to the product.
+Do not place other equipment on top of the unit.